lscumt/EAID/README.md

-# Note: the dataset EAID will be released here.
+# Note: the dataset EAID
+Capacity limits, please see our other repositories of this account for more information.